sheriff1/InfoVisProj_Yelp/README.md

 [above done by 11-16-12???]

-    -Incorporate submit button into menu interface (figure 1) - S                                       [X]
+    S ---> Incorporate submit button into menu interface (figure 1) - S                                  [X]

-    -the algorithm for incorporating voting metrics into rating.
-VERIFY. write the report about it.     [ ] Verification process: take 1 restaurant, find the 4 ratings, print them....eyeball them...
+    S ---> the algorithm for incorporating voting metrics into rating.
+VERIFY. write the report about it.[*] see list_of_scores.txt.
+	still to-do: recent scores, user review quantity weighted scores.

-    -remove non-restaurants from business profiles JSON file											[ ]
+    S ---> remove non-restaurants from business profiles JSON file					 [X] in VT_jsons folder, business_profiles_food_only

     -layout the visualization and menu interface                                                         [ ]

     -load and use JSON into D3 and connect it somehow to our layout                                      [ ]

 Suggestions for layout enhancement after Project 2 presentation (11/13/2012):
 - Mesh the UI with the visualization.